Natsasi-on/Blog-web-for-host/README.md

 * **CRUD Operations**: Implements CRUD (Create, Read, Update, Delete) operations, making it easy to edit, delete, or add new articles.

-## Project Overview

-The purpose of this project is to create a blog website where users can publish their thoughts and use it as a personal note-taking platform.

-## Key Features

-Explore the standout features of our website:

-- **Node.js and Express**: The website is powered by Node.js and Express, providing a robust and responsive server.
-- **EJS Templates**: EJS is used for templating, ensuring dynamic and data-driven web pages.
-- **User Post Articles**: Users can create, edit, and delete their posts.

 ## License